Frequently Asked Questions

 - Insulation – thermal, beanie, buff, gloves

-There will be a water station approximately half way through The Organ Pipes Classic and The Tolosa Half (check the course maps).
+There will be a water station approximately half way through the Tolosa Half and no drink stations on the others.
 Please note there will be no cups at these stations as you are expected to carry your own water bottles/bladders.

 Yes, the finish lines will be bursting with water, sports drink and a variety of energy-replenishing snacks.
 We will also be hosting a BBQ at all events except the kunanyi Sunrise.